 Spade had been at work on a weekly Comedy Central program for primetime, says Alterman, one centered at tackling the culture of social media.
 Executives, however, wondered if he might be right for late-night – long the network’s signature time slot and one that has stood as one of Viacom’s stronger business elements.
 “We quickly pivoted our development conversation with David,” Alterman recalls.

 For a long period of time, Comedy Central could do no wrong around midnight.
 Aided by the one-two punch of Stewart and Colbert, Comedy Central enjoyed a long moment as the birthplace of a new generation of late-night comedy.
 The network for a time even had a third successful wee-hours entry.
 Chris Harwick’s “@midnight” used a game-show format to have a range of comedians explore the nuances of digital media.
-Many viewers could use the show to find out what was trending online before those suggestions showed up on Twitter or in a Facebook News Feed.
+Many viewers could use the show to find out what was trending online before those suggestions showed up on Twitter or in a Facebook feed.
 But the show ended its run in August of 2017, after Colbert signed off in 2014 to leave for CBS.
 Stewart subsequently retired, and the Wilmore and Klepper shows, while critically supported, didn’t gain the audience traction executives wanted.

 Comedy Central has long relied on upstart talent to lead its late-night entries, but Alterman says Spade’s veteran status will be a boon.
 He can bring in guests who have worked with him in the past and also may have more leeway to discuss a broader range of topics each night.
 “He has worked in so many ways, from stand-up to sketch to acting.”